-- “Sending Money Home in Times of Crime: The Case of Mexico.” (with Sandra Ley and Eduardo Ibarra-Olivo).
-Working Paper.
+- Meseguer, Covadonga, S. Ley and E. Ibarra-Olivo.
+2017.
+“Sending Money Home in Times of Crime: The Case of Mexico.”
+Journal of Ethnic and Migration Studies, first published online 15 March 2017.

 - Meseguer, C. S. Lavezzolo and J. Aparicio.
 “Financial Remittances, Trans-Border Conversations, and the State.”
 Comparative Migration Studies, 4: 13.